varnish/Varnish-Book/varnish_book.rst

    .. note::

-      Health probes are explain in the Health Probes Chapter.
+      Health probes are explain in the `Health Checks`_ subsection.

       ..
-TODO for the author: Update reference of Health Probes Chapter.
+TODO for the author: Double check that the health checks subsection is explaining health probles.

    .. note::